- Final Rule (81 FR 17398, March 29, 2016)

 The coelacanth has several unique physical features.
 Most notably are its paired lobe fins that extend away from the body and move in an alternating pattern.
 The body of the fish appears iridescent dark blue in film or video footage but under natural light the color is light brown with white blotches throughout that have been used for individual identification.
 They also have thick, armor-like scales and a unique joint at the back of the skull that allows them to open their upper and lower jaws at the same time.

-The coelacanth is a slow drift-hunter and eats a variety of benthic and epi-benthic prey, such as cephalopods, eels, cuttlefish, and deepwater fishes.
+The coelacanth is a slow drift-hunter and eats a variety of benthic and epi-benthic prey, such as cephalopods, eels, cuttlefish, and deepwater fish.

 Where They Live

-The Tanzanian DPS of African coelacanth lives among deep, rocky terraces comprised of sedimentary limestone.
-In this habitat, coelacanths are thought to use submarine cavities and shelves that have eroded out of the limestone composite for shelter between 230 to 460 feet in depth and in temperatures around 68° Fahrenheit.
+The Tanzanian distinct population segment of African coelacanth lives among deep, rocky terraces comprised of sedimentary limestone between 230 to 460 feet in depth.
+In this habitat, coelacanths are thought to use submarine cavities and shelves for shelter.
+They are found in temperatures around 68° F.

 The average lifespan of coelacanths is estimated to be 48 years of age.
 Female coleacanths reach maturity between 16 and 19 years and give birth to live young after a very lengthy gestation period of 3 years, which is the longest gestation period of any vertebrate species.

 Historically, fisheries bycatch has been the most significant threat to the coelacanth.
 The Tanzanian DPS in particular is subject to bycatch in the Tanzanian shark gillnet fishery, which has been expanding over the last decade.